Faster Methods

 If you can finish a solve with the beginner layer-by-layer method, you are already in a good position to add 2-look OLL and PLL.
 Here is a practical order to learn them:

 • Then learn Sune and Anti-Sune.
 These two algorithms handle the corner orientation step and appear far more often than any other OLL algorithm.
-Getting comfortable with them pays off quickly.
+Getting comfortable with them pays off quickly, since together they resolve a large fraction of the corner cases you will actually see.

 • Move to corner PLL next.
 The two most common corner-permutation algorithms are the A-perm and the diagonal swap.
 Learn to spot which case you have before you grab your cube.